Djokovic in limbo as his lawyers fight to overturn Australia entry ban | Sports-Games

 Djokovic in limbo as his lawyers fight to overturn Australia entry ban

-World number one tennis player Novak Djokovic was denied entry into Australia on Thursday amid a storm of protest about a decision to grant him a medical exemption from COVID-19 vaccination requirements to play in the Australian Open.
+World number one tennis player Novak Djokovic was denied entry into Australia on Thursday after a storm of protest about a decision to grant him a medical exemption https://www.reuters.com/lifestyle/sports/djokovic-will-defend-australian-open-title-after-exemption-vaccination-2022-01-04 from COVID-19 vaccination requirements to play in the Australian Open.

 The announcement prompted an outcry in Australia, particularly in the tournament host city of Melbourne, which has endured the world's longest cumulative lockdown to ward off the coronavirus.
-'NOVAK IS SPARTACUS'
+'NOT HUMAN AND NOT FAIR'

 The move by the Australian government to block Djokovic's entry has caused ructions between Canberra and Belgrade.
-Serbian President Aleksandar Vucic said on Twitter he had spoken with Djokovic, giving the reassurance "that the whole of Serbia is with him and that our bodies are doing everything to see that the harassment of the world's best tennis player is brought to an end immediately".
+Serbian President Aleksandar Vucic said on Twitter he had spoken with Djokovic and accused the Australian government of harassment.

+"We're doing all we can.
+This persecution is unfair, starting with the Australian prime minister," he later told Serbian media.
+"They are acting as if the same set of rules apply to everyone, but they've let in others on the same grounds that Novak had applied to."
+Morrison said he was aware that "representations have been made" by the Serbian embassy in Canberra and denied the accusations of harassment.

 Nick Wood, a lawyer for Djokovic, earlier told Judge Anthony Kelly that Tennis Australia had advised they needed to know about his participation in the tournament by Tuesday.
 In response, Kelly, who had asked when Djokovic was scheduled to play his first match, said: "If I can say with the respect necessary, the tail won't be wagging the dog here."